 Storing the Vax ONEPWR Blade 4

 I definitely didn’t suffer supermarket trolley syndrome with the Vax ONEPWR Blade 4.
 The floorhead rotates easily which meant getting it exactly where I needed it was never a struggle.
-It was low enough to slide under much of my furniture either, so there was no excuse for not getting right under beds, cabinets and so on.
+It was low enough to slide under much of my furniture too, so there was no excuse for not getting right under beds, cabinets and so on.

 I also found this vac thoughtfully designed so that carrying up and down stairs was no burden.
-It’s not heavy and it’s well balanced, too.
+It’s not heavy and it’s well balanced, also.
 The handheld wasn’t sapping to move around with either: it weighs just 2kg.

 How does it rate online?

-On the Vax site, it’s a mostly contented 4.5 out of five from this brand new model’s users.
-Noted were its suction power and ability to pick up pet hair, the possibility of charging a second battery while the first is in the machine, and the ease with which it can be converted to a handheld.
+On the Vax site, it’s a mostly contented 4.5 out of five from this model’s users.
+Noted was its suction power and ability to pick up pet hair, the possibility of charging a second battery while the first is in the machine, and the ease with which it can be converted to a handheld.
 Some users found it too easy to switch off the machine in error while using due to the position of the on/off switch on the handle; they’d also have preferred the machine to stand up on its own when not in use.

 How does it rate against similar vacuum cleaners?

 The Vax ONEPWR Blade 4 claims top-of-class cleaning results, but the price definitely isn’t top of the cordless stick category.
 Pay more and you can get longer running times on one battery charge, of course, but the Blade 4 offers the possibility of an additional battery that’ll keep you cleaning.
 We’d say it stands out from the crowd as great value for the power it offers.